pytket-iqm

 During the backend initialisation, `pytket-iqm` also retrieves the names of

 physical qubits and qubit connectivity.
-You can override the qubit connectivity

 (Note: At the moment IQM does not provide a quantum computing service open to the

 general public.
-Please contact our [sales team](https://www.meetiqm.com/contact/)
+Please contact their [sales team](https://www.meetiqm.com/contact/)

 to set up your access to an IQM quantum computer.)